 The more quickly children can think of ways to generate income, the more resilient they will be in the uncertain economic environment.
 This also builds their resourcefulness, develop creative thinking skills and hones their ability to problem solve.

 As they figure out each income stream, they also learn new knowledge and skills that can be applied in other situations.
-This expands their skill-sets in the resume, giving them an edge over their peers.
+Additionally, this expands their skill-sets in the resume, giving them an edge over their peers.

 3) Develop Passive Sources